 How to Use Xbox Game Bar

 Step 1.
-You don't need to download it, it's a native application in Windows 10.
+You don't need to download it, it's a native and free video recording software in Windows 11/10.
 Note that you should upgrade the Windows OS and Game Bar to the newest version.

 Step 2.
 To initial the Game Bar, you can open up the Start menu and click on the Game Bar or hit the Windows and G keys at the same time.